Jean Maupin started the year as teacher, and was replaced mid-year by Charles Griggs.

 This was the first year for Greg Trachta, the only first grader, who joined his brother at the school.
 It was also the year the Wray children showed up, newly arrived from Iowa, as well as the Griffith children, also from Iowa.
 The Griffiths moved to the old Tom Bohannon place (see 1918 plat map).
 The chaos of the first semester caused the reading circle to be abandoned for this year.

 After Charles Griggs took over, academics resurged, but it was truly a relief.
 The exhausting pace of that first semester couldn't have been sustained.
 Charles was an excellent teacher, especially for beginners like me.
-His patience, explanations and scheduling were the beginning of my formal education.
+His patience, explanations and scheduling set the patterns and habits of my formal education.

 The Rufeners had their own ice-walking technique.
 The mowing machine was a common farm implement used to cut hay.
 Many farms had a few broken parts, and among the components were small, metal triangles from the sickle arm.
 The Rufeners, perhaps on the initiative of their relative, Dick Marsh, got them red hot, bent the corners into three-point cleats, and fastened them to their shoes.
 I remember Gene, and Jimmy Rufener heating sickle blades in the firebox of the school furnace, and outfitting several friends.
 They were more effective than ice skates.